Vlad6422/VUT_IPK_Client/Readme.md

   - If successful: `"Action Success: {MessageContent}\n"`
   - If failure: `"Action Failure: {MessageContent}\n"`
 - **Internal Client Errors**: `"ERROR: {MessageContent}\n"`

-For **local client errors**, ensure the message is printed in a clear, descriptive manner, showing the nature of the error encountered during execution.

-By following the above behaviors, the client ensures that its interaction with the server is correct and reliable while providing a seamless experience for users interacting through the command-line interface and handling chat messages.

 ## Implementation

 In this chapter, we discuss the implementation of a chat client that can communicate with a server over TCP or UDP.
 The client can be configured to use either transport protocol via command-line arguments, and the application leverages multithreading to handle network communication and user input concurrently.